Seow Poh Leng: Public life

-Seow Poh Leng was concerned with public welfare and engaged in many different roles and activities in this area.
+Seow was concerned with public welfare and engaged in many different roles and activities in this area.
 He suggested constructing a short connection road between Emerald Hill Road and Cairnhill Circle.
 He was also involved with the Singapore and South Malaya Boy Scouts Association since its inauguration, holding the position of secretary and treasurer, and did much to interest parents in the movement.
 Other activities included organising charity and social concerts and entertainment.
 His contributions to the Straits Chinese Magazine dealt with such subjects as education and social reform.

 A love of theatre ran in the family.
 According to Sir Song Ong Siang, Seow took part in amateur theatricals in the 1930s.
 He was a lover of Shakespeare and named his seaside bungalow in Siglap "Titania" and his house on Emerald Hill Road, "Oberon."
 He was considered modern and loved artistic activities such as acting and singing, and served as the Hon.
 Secretary to the Straits Chinese Recreation Club in 1905.

 Seow was a keen sportsman on the football field and in club sports, a tennis player and a chess player.
 He was one of the early members of Tanjong Katong Swimming Party, now the Chinese Swimming Club, where he once held the office of vice-president.
 During the early years of the volunteer movement, he served in its ranks.

 In 1936 His Excellency The Governor appointed him to be a member of the Council of Raffles College.

 In 1937 he was elected to membership of the Council of the King Edward VII College of Medicine.